How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 First, let’s get something straight: feedback is not the same as vanity metrics.
 Likes, shares, and follower counts feel good, but they don’t tell you why a video worked or failed.
-A video can get thousands of likes for using a trending audio, but that doesn’t mean the audience connected with your specific message or style.
-Genuine feedback, on the other hand, is the qualitative insight that helps you improve your craft.
+A video can get thousands of likes for using trending audio, but that doesn’t mean the audience connected with your specific message or style.
+Genuine feedback, on the other hand, provides qualitative insight that helps you improve your craft.

 The goal isn't just about making one video go viral, it's about building a sustainable content engine where each video is slightly better than the last.
 That improvement comes directly from feedback.